The Short Answer

 Sodium-ion is the newest contender, and its real advantage is cold-weather performance — it holds up better in sub-zero conditions than LFP, which can lose meaningful usable capacity in extreme cold.
 It's not the pick for most buyers yet.
 If your primary use case is winter camping or an unheated storage shed, it's worth watching, but it's not shipping widely enough yet to be the default recommendation.

-NMC does have a slight energy-density edge, meaning slightly more capacity for the same physical size.
+Not automatically, just rarely the better deal.
+NMC has a slight energy-density edge, meaning slightly more capacity for the same physical size.
 For most buyers, that small space savings doesn't outweigh the shorter lifespan and faster degradation under heat.
 It can still make sense in ultralight backpacking units where every gram matters and replacement in a few years is an accepted tradeoff.

 Look for "LiFePO4" or "LFP" explicitly in the battery spec, not just "lithium battery," which is a vague umbrella term that includes NMC.
 If the listing doesn't specify, that's usually a sign it's NMC or an older chemistry, and worth asking about directly before purchase.